SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/07-Homework.md

 ```
 [/code-editor]
 [task-description]
-Create a program to print 'Catlyn' on the first line and calculate and print the result of the expression `5 + 3` on the second line
+Create a program to print "**Catlyn**" on the first line and calculate and print the result of the expression "5 \+ 3" on the second line
 [/task-description]
 [code-io /]
 [tests]